gajaza/put-site-domain-in-tab-title/README.md

 The second-level domain will always be shown.
 However, whether or not the third-level (and nth-level) domain will be shown depends on the total length of the full domain name.
 The `www` part will never be shown as a part of the domain name in the tab title (i.e., [www.google.com](https://www.google.com) will appear as `google.com`).

+# Use Cases

+You might find this extension helpful if you've disabled favicons in your browser for whatever reasons (e.g., privacy concerns due to [supercookies](https://github.com/jonasstrehle/supercookie)).

 ## Configuration

 You can specify what text prefixes the tab title for certain domains through the preferences page of the add-on.